wardahfadil/UROP_notes/UROP_abstract_Wardah.md

 ### UROP Abstract
 #### Draft 1

-Outline:

-First Paragraph:
-- Introduction to the nature of the different layers of the Earth
-- Introduction to what are pressure scales and why they are important
-- How are pressure scales constructed?

-Second Paragraph:
-- Objective of research, UnBIASeD Pressure Scale
-- How it is conducted
-- What is the end goal?

 ##### Research Title: Developing A Universal Pressure Scale for High Pressure-Temperature   Experiments
 ##### Mentor: Dr. Aaron Wolf